openkruise/kruise/README.md

 To Install Kustomize, check kustomize [website](https://github.com/kubernetes-sigs/kustomize).

 Note that use Kustomize 1.0.11.
-Version 2.0.3 and less has compatibility issues with kube-builder
+Version 2.0.3 has compatibility issues with kube-builder

 # Examples